moserc/knapsack-experiment/README.md

 <dt>01 Greedy VS 01 Brute, <cite>Author: Cheryl Moser</cite></dt>
     <br>
     <dd>
-    It seems that all the algorithm plots begin with an outlier point.
+    It seems that several algorithm plots begin with an outlier point.
 I suspect this is due to a slowdown caused by the initialization that happens as the code enters a new algorithm class.
 I confirmed that the array size of 5 is not the issue by placing the array of size 30 into the first plot point generation, and the array